 Tea tree oil is strong.
 There’s a risk of skin irritation.
-Always dilute it with a carrier oil, such as coconut oil, sweet almond oil, or argan oil, before applying to your skin.
+Always dilute it with a carrier oil, such as fractionated coconut oil, sweet almond oil, or argan oil, before applying to your skin.

 Peppermint oil is considered to have numerous health benefits, such as the ability to relieve indigestion and calm nausea.
 Some people claim it can also be applied topically to reduce itching.